ckunte/git-talk/git-talk.typ

 ]

 #slide[

-  = What about MORGAN -- kent's model management system
+  = MORGAN

-  - a git repository is _complementary_ to MORGAN system
+  - git is _complementary_ to MORGAN
-  - think of MORGAN model as a bundle, and
+  - think of MORGAN#footnote[Kent plc's model management system.] model as a bundle, and
-  - git repo. as a history of atomic changes _within_ this bundle
+  - git repo as a history of atomic changes _within_ this bundle
   - history of (atomic) changes reside within the subfolder `.git`
   - with git, MORGAN will
     - not require an external diff system (git is _really_ fast)
     - not require the need to work with multiple version folders
-    - be simple to track changes
+    - be simpler to track changes
-    - be compact, and history is portable (i.e. one `.git` folder)
+    - be compact; entire history is available (i.e. one `.git` folder)

 ]

 #focus-slide[
   = thank you; questions?
+]

+#focus-slide[

+  = backup

+]

+#focus-slide[

+  = tools

+]

+#focus-slide[

+  #quote(block:true, attribution: [Kevin Kelly])[
+    _Buying tools?
+Start with buying the absolute cheapest tools you can find.
+Upgrade the ones that you use a lot.
+If you wind up using something as a tool for a job, buy the very best you can afford._
+  ]

+]

+#slide[

+  = GUI clients for git version control

+  + Sublime Merge (a personal favourite)
+    - by Sublime HQ (makers of Sublime Text), Australian
+    - pretty good software
+    - never have to see command line, if you so wish
+    - feature complete, very easy to use, clean interface
+    - commercial:
+      - personal license: \$99/3y (allowed at work)
+      - commercial license: \$75/y
+      - trial period unlimited; all features available, no catch, be fair

+  + try others from here: #link("https://git-scm.com/downloads/guis")[git-scm.com/downloads/guis]
+]

+#slide[

+  = [re] learn command line

+  - learn from the best: MIT course "The missing semester"
+  - Windows ships with linux (_aka_ Windows Subsystem for linux)
+  - alternatively, get a cheap raspberry pi to try linux
+  - practice doing things in command line, it is
+    - powerful
+    - versatile
+    - very low on resource demand

 ]